kawaicheung/naming-things/manuscript/02_UsingYourImagination.md

 A _ticket_ comes to mind.
 But, that conjurs up thoughts of going to a sporting event or movie, as if there's a specific time and place to redeem it.
 Not quite right.

 A _permit_?
 Now that feels promising.
 A permit is valid for a set period of time and it lets someone do something agreed to by an authority until it expires.
 Plus, a _permit_ is something given to you usually by a governing body, not your local movie theater or sporting venue.

 It doesn't evoke the excitement of having a "ticket".
 And, let's be honest, password resets and user registrations feel more like the DMV than a rock concert.
+If you're going to name something unconventional, it's better to have the name provoke similar feelings.

 I end up with the name `PermitForUserUpdate`.
 Implementing the class with this name feels right.
 It's memorable and even the method `IssuedWithinMinutes()` feels like such a natural method name.
 Permits in the real world are normally issued.
 Here's how I can validate a password reset permit hasn't expired yet.